Learn the steps and strategies that you can apply in creating a great SEO content in 2021.

 To make it clear, SEO is not only about search engines.
 Good SEO practices can improve both the user experience and usability of a website.

-Next, we are going to look into the steps and strategies that you can apply in creating SEO content.
+Next, we will look into the steps and strategies you can apply in creating SEO content.

 How to Write SEO Content